tudorscanner/slate/source/includes/_response_codes.md

 500 | <b>Server Error</b> – An internal server error has occurred which has been logged.

 <aside class="notice">
 <b>304</b><br>You may occasionally get a 304 status response.
 Please note that this is not an error and simply indicates that your cache has not expired and that there were no changes to the response.
+For more information please read our <a href="https://support.business.skyscanner.net/hc/en-us/articles/213646405?flash_digest=ed288242734b6a4dfe55488cf080c1e94e3fd100" target="_blank">FAQ</a>
 </aside>